rocapp/desmos2python/README.md

 # desmos2python
 convert Desmos equations to executable Python code.

-*NOTE: This is very much a work in progress.*

 ## TOC

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->